philbowles/H4/README.md

 *Note 2*

 *`rmin` and `rmax` work together.
 If it's not a random task, `rmin` is functionally equivalent to the mSec parameter which controls the timer, e.g. `once(30000,...` will have `rmin` = 30000 and `rmax`=0.
 For randomly-timed tasks, they hold the min and max values of the randomness.
 In `queueFunction`, they are both zero, since it never has to wait for any time before it runs f().
-There is a special case: when they are equal (but not both zero) then the "due" time is set to T=1000 x 60 x 60 x 24 or a whole day's worth of milliseconds, causing the task to be rescheduled at the exact same time tomorrow... allowing a "`daily(...`" task or an `at(clock_time...` task - which will be coming soon when the NTP H4Plugin is released.*
+There is a special case: when they are equal (but not both zero) then the "due" time is set to T=1000 x 60 x 60 x 24 or a whole day's worth of milliseconds, causing the task to be rescheduled at the exact same time tomorrow... allowing a "`daily(...`" task or an `at(clock_time...` task* - see the [H4P_TimeKeeper plugin]((https://github.com/philbowles/h4plugins))

 *Note 3*